MuhammdRehman/Snake-game-Having-Diffrent-Levels-Console-base/README.md

 3. **Advanced Level with Boundaries:**
    - A more challenging version of the boundary-based level with additional obstacles.
-   - Requires precise control and strategy to avoid collision with both the walls and the snake's own body.
+   - Requires precise control and strategy to avoid collision with the walls.

 ## How to Play

 1. **Select Mode:**
-   - Choose either single-player or multiplayer mode.
+   - Choose either single-player or multiplayer mode(upto 4).

 2. **Select Level:**
    - Choose from the three available game versions: